verl-project/vexact/README.md

 Transformer-based bitwise-aligned rollout for VeOmni FSDP with VeRL integration.

+VeXact is our zero-mismatch rollout engine for LLM reinforcement learning.
+See our paper **[Diagnosing Training-Inference Mismatch in LLM Reinforcement Learning](http://arxiv.org/abs/2605.14220)** for its use as a TIM-free diagnostic baseline.

 ## Key Features

 - 🎯 **Bitwise-aligned training & inference** — VeOmni FSDP actor and VeXact rollout engine produce identical logprobs for dense and MoE models with verl (the legacy FSDP engine is not supported for MoE models).